sinharaksh1t/AHK-Automation/README.md

 ; + is Shift Key
 ; & can be used between any two keys or mouse buttons to combine them into a custom hotkey
 ```
 Any combination of the above keys along with the letter or numpad keys triggers a task to run.
-An example of the usage is provided in the **Code Example** section.
+An example of the usage is provided in the [**Code Example**](https://github.com/sinharaksh1t/AHK-Automation#code-example) section.
 ### AutoHotKey Installation
 Install AutoHotKey from [their webiste](https://autohotkey.com/download/).
 Their docs are pretty concise, comprehensive and easy to follow.
 You can access them on [AutoHotKey Docs](https://autohotkey.com/docs/AutoHotkey.htm) link.
+[AHK Wiki](https://en.wikipedia.org/wiki/AutoHotkey) is also a great place to get quick access to AHK info.
 ## Code Example
 Below are a few examples of the code I used in the script with their description of what they do.
 * For Web Links: